-As part of the evaluation of a method, the sampling of a generated atmosphere is needed to more adequately assess the performance of a method [8,9,10].
+As part of the evaluation of a method, the sampling of a generated atmosphere is needed to more adequately assess the performance of a method [NIOSH 1984; Nelson 1971; Nelson 1992].
 This allows the determination of 1) the capacity of the sampler; 2) the efficiency of analyte collection by the sampler; 3) the repeatability of the method; 4) the bias in the method; 5) interferences in the collection of the sample.
 Concentration ranges to be used in the evaluation of the method should be based on several factors.
 These ranges, at a minimum, should cover 0.1 to 2.0 times the exposure limit.
 In some instances, higher multiples of the exposure limit can be added if needed (e.g., 10 times the exposure limit).
-In situations where multiple exposure limits (i.e., from different authorities) exist for an analyte, the lowest exposure limit used to calculate the upper limit of the evaluation range (0.1 times lowest exposure limit).
+In situations where multiple exposure limits (i.e., from different authorities) exist for an analyte, the lowest exposure limit should be used to set the lower limit of the evaluation range (0.1 times lowest exposure limit) and the highest limit used to calculate the upper limit of evaluation range (2 times the highest exposure limit).
 Intermediate evaluation concentrations should be within these exposure limits.
 The toxicity of an analyte (e.g., suspected carcinogenicity) may indicate that a concentration lower than that calculated by the exposure limit should be included in the measurement and evaluation ranges.
-Previous monitoring information from other methods may indicate that typical concentrations of the analyte may be below or above a concentration.
+Previous monitoring information from other methods may indicate that typical concentrations of the analyte may be below or above a concentration range based on the exposure limit.
+In this case, this lower or upper level may be included in the method evaluation.

 a.
-Feasibility of Analyte Generation
+Feasibility of analyte generation